Symplectic geometry and space mission design: Numerical work

-A bifurcation graph relating third covers of $g, g'$, and fifth covers of planar retrograde orbits, known as family $f$, was obtained by the first author\cite{Cengiz}; see Figure \ref{fig:bifurc_diagram}.
-The third covers of LPO2 and fifth covers of DRO were found using Cell-Mapping\cite{koh2021}.
-Taking Fig. \ref{fig:bifurc_diagram} as a starting point, we compare it to the Jupiter--Europa system.
+A bifurcation graph relating third covers of $g, g'$, and fifth covers of planar retrograde orbits, known as family $f$, was obtained by the first author \cite{Cengiz}; see Figure \ref{fig:bifurc_diagram}.
+The third covers of LPO2 and fifth covers of DRO were found using Cell-Mapping \cite{Koh2021}.
+Taking Figure \ref{fig:bifurc_diagram} as a starting point, we compare it to the Jupiter--Europa system.
 The result is plotted in Figure \ref{fig:bifurc_diagram_new}.

-Let us focus on the two vertices on the right of Figure \ref{fig:bifurc_diagram} which are not of birth-death type.
-After deformation, the (red) family starting at $g'^3$ on the right of CZ-index 15 glues to the (blue) family of the same index ending in $f^5$, resolving the vertex at which they meet; note that simiarly as in Result I, $f$ is replaced with DRO, and $g'$, with LPO2.
+Let us focus on the two unlabeled vertices on the right of Figure \ref{fig:bifurc_diagram} which are not of birth-death type.
+After deformation, the (red) family starting at $g'^3$ on the right of CZ-index 15 glues to the (blue) family of the same index ending in $f^5$, resolving the vertex at which they meet; note that similarly as in Result I, $f$ is replaced with DRO, and $g'$, with LPO2.
 The two other families meeting at the same vertex coming from $g'^3$ and $g^3$ now glue to a family undergoing birth-death, where now $g'$ is replaced by $g$-$LPO1$, and $g$, with $DPO$.
 A similar phenomenon happens at the other vertex, where the (pink) family starting at $g'^3$ with CZ-index 14 on the right glues to the (green) family of the same index, and the other two families now undergo birth-death.
+These families might have been hard to find without this analysis.

-Another notable feature is the (red) family between $LPO2^3$ and $DRO^5$ of CZ-index 15, a \emph{spatial} family connecting two \emph{planar} orbits, one retrograde ($DRO^5$), and the other, prograde ($LPO2^3$).
+Another notable feature is the (red) family between $LPO2^3$ and $DRO^5$ of CZ-index 15.
+This is a \emph{spatial} family connecting two \emph{planar} orbits, one of which is retrograde ($DRO^5$), and the other, prograde ($LPO2^3$).
+This family is plotted in Figure \ref{fig:pro-ret}.